misicnenad/cairo-book/src/ch16-02-00-composability-and-components.md

 the added restriction that `TContractState` must implement the `HasComponent<T>` trait.
 This allows us to use the component in any contract, as long as the contract implements the `HasComponent` trait.
-Understanding this mechanism in details is not required to use components, but if you're curious about the inner workings, you can read more in the ["Components Under the Hood"][components inner working] section.
+Understanding this mechanism in detail is not required to use components, but if you're curious about the inner workings, you can read more in the ["Components Under the Hood"][components inner working] section.

 One of the major differences from a regular smart contract is that access to